 At Detox of South Florida, you have a compassionate partner to help you through your fight against drug addiction.
 Seeking help can be a very humbling process, but will be a very rewarding one as you can regain control of your life.

-Patients at Detox of South Florida are put on either a 30, 60 or 90-day detox, rehab and treatment program, to overcome their drug addiction and go back to society, without risk of succumbing to relapses.
+Patients at Detox of South Florida are put on either a 30, 60 or 90-day detox treatment program, to overcome their drug addiction and go back to society, without risk of succumbing to relapses.